-Studies conducted by NOAA indicate aquaculture poses a low risk to the environment, with most impact local and temporary.
+Studies conducted by National Oceanic and Atmospheric Administration (NOAA) indicate that, thanks to ongoing improvements, aquacultural practices generally pose a low risk to the environment, with most impact local and temporary.
 In some cases, aquaculture can benefit the environment.
-In cases where filter-feeding shellfish, such as oysters, are cultured in-situ, water quality in ponds and lakes can improve.
+For instance, when filter-feeding shellfish, such as oysters, are cultured in-situ, water quality in ponds and lakes can improve.

 - Aquaculture is the practice of cultivating aquatic animal and plant life for consumption.